briansimiyuj/doctor-appointment-app/README.md

       3. Create the edit profile modal and mount it on the Profile page
       4. Initialize the editing state to true for a moment in order to design the modal
       5. Create a cancel button to close the modal
+      6. Create edit form component and mount it on the edit profile modal
+        a.
+Create a file input to upload the profile picture
+        b.
+Display the current profile picture
+        c.
+Create a function to handle image click which will open the file selector dialog